 Start by going over your expenses very carefully.
 Go old school if you have to; each day write down all of your expenses on a sheet of paper.
 Going through this exercise forces your to account for your money.
 If you’re not already tracking your expenses I guarantee that you are overspending on something that you don’t realize.

 If you don’t want to go old school, then let technology be your friend.
-I use Personal Capital to monitor my expenses.
+I use free wealth money management apps like Mint to monitor my expenses.
 This free app connects to your financial accounts and then categorizes your spending.
 I was SHOCKED to learn that I was spending an AVERAGE of $800 per month eating out at restaurants. $800!?!?

 Had I not tracked my expenses I would have continued to live with this out of control behavior.
 But now that I’m aware of this, I can attack the problem and fix it.

 Minimize Your Expenses